Kenny Phillips (American football coach)

 Kenny Phillips (1959 – October 23, 2015) was an American college football player and coach.
 He served as the head football coach at Fayetteville State University in Fayetteville, North Carolina from 2002 to 2012, compiling a record of 75–63.
 Phillips led the Fayetteville State Broncos to three Central Intercollegiate Athletic Association (CIAA) titles, in 2002, 2003, and 2009.
 He was named CIAA Coach of the Year twice, in 2002 and 2009.
-He was married to Beverly Ellison Phillips and the father of two daughters; Kendra and Kennedy.
+He was married to Beverly Ellison Phillips, the father of two daughters; Kendra and Kennedy and the grandfather of Brayden Jones Phillips And Kayden Phillips.

 Phillips died on October 23, 2015, after a suffering from cancer.